• Home

 Vanilla Caramel Coffee Creamer:

-To make Vanilla Caramel Coffee Creamer, leave out the hazelnut extract and add 1/4 cup caramel sauce and 2 teaspoons vanilla.
+To make a Vanilla Caramel Coffee Creamer, leave out the hazelnut extract and add 1/4 cup caramel sauce and 2 teaspoons vanilla.

 Peppermint Mocha Coffee Creamer: